Juliox1000/project/docs/index.md

 ### Support or Contact

-If you have any question you can send an e-mail to  <a> Julio.martinez.santa@gmail.com </a> or visit us in our center
+If you have any question you can send an e-mail to  <a> Julio.martinez.santa@gmail.com </a> or visit us in our center.